kefmans123/2watchanimeREPO/README.md

 ## Project assignment
 This project is mainly my small snippets of code that I currently use for my own website called 2watchanime.nl.
 Every piece of code has a different type of functionality.

+## Wanna add this to your own wordpress website?
+You can add these small codes by installing the plugin [!Code Snippets](https://nl.wordpress.org/plugins/code-snippets/) and adding these small codes into snippets.
+If you click the run on all pages button after pasting the code it will function.
+For the JS script you will need to add a HTML code into your website with the JS code for it to function.